mlan/docker-postfix-amavis/README.md

 #### `VIRTUAL_TRANSPORT`

 Postfix delivers the messages to the companion software, like [Kolab](https://hub.docker.com/r/kvaps/kolab), [Kopano](https://cloud.docker.com/u/mlan/repository/docker/mlan/kopano) or [Zimbra](https://hub.docker.com/r/jorgedlcruz/zimbra/), using a transport mechanism you specify using the environment variable `VIRTUAL_TRANSPORT`.
-LMTP is one such transport mechanism.
+[LMTP](https://en.wikipedia.org/wiki/Local_Mail_Transfer_Protocol) is one such transport mechanism.
 One example of final delivery transport to Kopano is: `VIRTUAL_TRANSPORT=lmtp:app:2003`

+Local mail boxes will be created if there is no  `VIRTUAL_TRANSPORT` defined.
+The local mail boxes will be created in the directory `/var/mail`.
+For example `/var/mail/info@example.com`.

 ## Message size limit `MESSAGE_SIZE_LIMIT`